mujasoft/commit_sentinel/README.md

 ## How It Works

 This tool:
-1. Works with any Git repository
+1. Connects to any Git repository
 2. Obtains head commit
 3. Uses local LLM (via **llama3**) to perform risk assessment

 ## Limitations
-- This tool only focuses on the HEAD of your feature branch.
-In the future, an option may be added to specify a certain commit.
+- Currently only analyzes the **HEAD** of your feature branch.
-- Depending on the size of the HEAD commit, the diff may be so large that it can cause the prompt length to be truncated.
-There will be a warning printed during such cases.
-Without full information, the LLM's answer may not be as accurate.
+- Large diffs may exceed the LLM’s token limit and result in truncated prompts — a warning will be printed in such cases.
+- If the full diff doesn't fit, the LLM's response may be less accurate due to missing context.

 ## Configuration